Adam-Noble-01/RE20_--_Core_Repo_--_Public/project_architecture_mapper/README.md

 2. Open `project_map.html` in your browser to view the graph.

 Nodes are colored by file type (HTML, JS, CSS or external resource).
 Links show which files reference each other.

+Use the mouse wheel to zoom.
+Drag with the middle or right mouse button to pan across the graph.